-By letter dated 6 March 2014 (Doc No 700930), the Authority requested information from the Norwegian Government regarding the application of existing rules on the award of licences to new entrants to the taxi services market.
+In the letter dated 6 March 2014, the Authority invited the Norwegian Government to submit information regarding the application of existing rules on the award of licences to new entrants to the taxi services market.

 The Norwegian Government replied by letter dated 9 April 2014 (Doc No 705245).
-In this reply, the Norwegian Government made reference to two letters (dated 12 March 2012, Doc No 627756, and 14 May 2012, Doc No 634780) it had sent to the Authority in a previous complaint case (Case No 69474) regarding taxi regulation in Norway.
-The Norwegian Government considered that the relevant legal issues in the present complaint case are largely similar to those raised in that previous complaint case.
+In its reply, the Norwegian Government made reference to two letters (dated 12 March 2012, Doc No 627756, and 14 May 2012, Doc No 634780) that it had sent to the Authority in a previous complaint case (Case 69474), as it considered the relevant legal issues in the present complaint to be to a wide extent similar to those raised in the previous complaint.

 The matter was further discussed during the package meeting which took place in Oslo on 16 October 2014.

-By letter dated 8 July 2015 (Doc No 759724), the Authority's Internal Market Affairs Directorate set out its preliminary view that the Norwegian national measures on access to the taxi services market constitute a restriction on the freedom of establishment and that the restriction is not justified.
+By letter dated 8 July 2015 (Doc No 759724) the Authority's Internal Market Affairs Directorate set out its preliminary view that the Norwegian national measures on access to the taxi services market constitute a restriction on the freedom of establishment and that the restriction is not justified.

-Norway replied by letter dated 30 September 2015 (Doc No 774703), claiming that in the absence of EEA legislation, the provision of taxi services falls under the competence of the EEA States.
-Furthermore, Norway maintained the reasoning it put forward in earlier correspondences that the restrictions in question are necessary and justified by proportionate overriding requirements in the public interest.
+Norway replied by letter dated 30 September 2015 (Doc No 774703).
 The matter was further discussed at the package meeting in Oslo on 12 November 2015.
-The Norwegian Government sent a further letter to the Authority on 18 January 2016 (Doc No 789047), again maintaining its reasoning that the restrictions are necessary and justified by proportionate overriding requirements in the public interest.
+Following the discussion, the Norwegian Government sent a further letter on 18 January 2016 (Doc No 789047).